-Through this pioneering initiative, we are working with farmers to plant sustainable agro-forests of cocoa trees, banana trees and a mix of native hardwood trees to help restore the Amazon while providing better livelihoods.
+To help restore the Amazon while providing better livelihoods, The Nature Conservancy (TNC) has pioneered an initiative to work with farmers plant sustainable agro-forests of cocoa trees, banana trees and a mix of native hardwood trees.
 Cacao has a high commercial value and is a remarkable alternative for producers to increase their incomes sustainably.
-We first started this initiative in 2012, in the municipality of São Félix do Xingú, in the southeast of Pará, with the Cacau Mais Sustentável (More Sustainable Cocoa) project, and we aim to scale this solution to other municipalities in Pará and to other states in Brazil.
+TNC first started this initiative in 2012, in the municipality of São Félix do Xingú, in the southeast of Pará, with the Cacau Mais Sustentável (More Sustainable Cocoa) project, and aims to scale this solution to other municipalities in Pará and to other states in Brazil.

 The demand for chocolate production is growing worldwide.
 Today Brazil is the sixth largest producer of cocoa in the world, but still can not meet its domestic demand.
 Besides being a means of avoiding deforestation, cocoa plantations favor the local, regional and national economy.